Q: Are Wall spikes and Razor wire legal?

-From our perspective as a supplier of Razor wire we can only supply PPE certified fit for purpose, Class 4 puncture resistant PPE is deemed appropriate for use with Razor wire, Wall spikes and other sharp objects.
+From our perspective as a supplier of Razor wire, we can only supply PPE certified fit for purpose, Class 4 puncture resistant PPE is deemed appropriate for use with Razor wire, Wall spikes and other sharp objects.
 Manufacturing a material system that has this level of puncture resistance is difficult and involves expensive base materials and testing to achieve.
 The Razorpro product range has been developed especially to be affordable.
-Similar class of products produced by other manufactures retail for 2 and 3 times the price.
+A similar class of products produced by other manufactures retails for 2 and 3 times the price.

 RazorwireUk is a trading name and subdivision of SAE Systems Ltd, the information above is offered simply as advice based on our knowledge and experience of the subject matter and is not presented as a qualified legal opinion.
 For further reassurance or if in doubt we would ask that you seek professional legal advice on the subject matter.